What is a Flagger?

-Traffic control flaggers play a vital role in keeping our roads safe.
-Traffic control flaggers are essential for work zone safety at construction zones.
-They stop, slow, or direct traffic flow using hand signals, signs, and cones.
-This ensures a safe traffic flow for vehicles while keeping both construction workers and drivers safe from hazards within the zone.
-Workers for Warriors understands the importance of veterans finding meaningful employment, and flagging is a great option for those looking to transition into the workforce.
+Traffic control flaggers are trained professionals who play a vital role in keeping our roads safe & directing traffic in work zones, construction sites, or areas with temporary road closures using hand signals, signs, and cones.
+This ensures a safe traffic flow for vehicles while keeping construction workers, pedestrians, and drivers safe from hazards within the zone.
+Certified Traffic control Flaggers must be attentive, follow strict safety protocols, and communicate effectively to prevent accidents and maintain smooth traffic movement.

 The Duties of a Flagger